 2. West Front Nieuwpoort

 During World War One, the flooding of the IJzer Plains was orchestrated at Nieuwpoort’s sluice complex, stopping the relentless march of the German army.
-In the modern visitor center, you can enjoy amazing views of the battlefield areas and computer simulations where you can see how the system of sluices operate.
-While you’re there, be sure to pay a visit to the monument for King Albert I and the fallen Belgian soldiers.
+In the modern visitor center, you can enjoy amazing views of the WWI Belgian battle site areas and computer simulations where you can see how the system of sluices operates.
+While you’re there, be sure to pay a visit to the monument for King Albert I and the fallen Belgian soldiers as well.

 3. Hill 62